 It is the same for the compelling event, Lincoln knew he had to get the Thirteenth Amendment through the Senate before he could meet the Confederate negotiating team.
 If not, he would have lost the leverage he needed to abolish slavery once peace had been secured.
 When solution selling, we need to have done the research to understand these dynamics and the compelling event.
 Good research will guide us where we need to focus our sales activities to win our customers’ trust and confidence.
 It is important we are totally committed early on in the sale to finding the compelling event and understanding the customer dynamics.
 Once found we press hard to confidently forecast an accurate closure.

 Every good screenwriter surrounds themselves with trusted advisors whose feedback they value.
 They will share their draft script and welcome critical feedback, no matter how harsh that feedback may be.
 Reviews will involve pressing hard on the intent and obstacle, looking to see if there are ways to easily get around an obstacle.
 If found, the writer revisits their script until the obstacle is formidable enough.

 We need to do the same when developing our solution sales opportunities.
 Building a network of trusted advisors within our business and the customer’s business is vital to ensuring a successful sale.
 It is also important we avoid surrounding ourselves only with other people like us or those who will tell us what they think we would like to hear.

-Building trusted relationships is an important foundation to managing a successful solution sale.
-Many of the best sales executives I’ve seen and worked with recognize the value of keeping their pre sales consultants and solution architects fully informed.
-The top performers go further, they instill the confidence in their support team to objectively challenge and contribute to developing the sale.
-Guiding them to press hard helps chip away noise and sharpening their pitch, building confidence they have secured the competitive high ground to close the opportunity when forecast.
+Building trusted relationships is an important foundation for managing a successful solution sale.
+Many of the best sales executives I’ve seen and worked with recognize the value of keeping their pre-sales consultants and solution architects fully informed.
+The top performers go further, they instil the confidence in their support team to objectively challenge and contribute to developing the sale.
+Guiding them to press hard helps chip away the noise and sharpening their pitch, building the confidence they have secured the competitive high ground to close the opportunity when forecast.

 Working as a team